-The strategic health and safety committee has a role to play in learning lessons as it is the main forum for the review of health and safety incident data.
+The strategic health and safety Group has a role to play in learning lessons as it is the main forum for the review of health and safety incident data.
 It also has sight of the results from other audit and review processes and has the authority to delegate actions to managers across the Trust to tackle any issues identified.
+Alongside the group, learning is also identified though the various other groups and meetings detailed previously that review incident data.